Why Most Tourists Miss the Best Places in Pakistan

 Every season, there are formal permit systems and professional logistical frameworks for high-altitude climbs to K2, Broad Peak, and Nanga Parbat.

-Not having local knowledge makes it hard to get to remote valleys in Gilgit Baltistan.
+Minimal local knowledge makes it hard to go deep

 masrur rock, skardu